reox/basicshapes/README.md

 and can also generate loadings to be used with [ParOSol](https://github.com/reox/parosol-tu-wien) as demo/testing objects.

+Note that this uses the H5 format used by ParOSol!
+The ordering of dimensions is intended (by ParOSol) and not a bug!

 # Examples

 ## Hollow cylinder in compression (1)